Politics of Nunavut

+History

 Key to the politics and governance of Nunavut are the limits on the jurisdiction of the territorial government.
 Territories of Canada have no inherent jurisdiction and only have those powers devolved to them by the federal government.
 The devolution and delegation of power to the territory has always been a factor in the territory's politics.
 On January 18, 2024, the federal and territorial governments signed the Nunavut Lands and Resources Devolution Agreement; it gives the government of Nunavut control over the territory's land and resources.

 A hallmark of politics in Nunavut is that it operates as under a “consensus government” system.
 Candidates for election to the territorial legislature do not stand as members of a political party.
 While some candidates may express an affiliation or membership with a party, party membership is not recognized in the legislature.
 As a result, the Members of the Legislative Assembly select a Premier by way of a secret ballot, rather than on the basis of party affiliation (see Responsible government).

 Local governance has been a long-standing issue in the territory.
 This includes not only the loss of local government authority from the period from 1905 to 1951, when Ottawa asserted direct control over the governance of the Northwest Territories, but also related matters of aboriginal self-governance and land claims.
 This latter issue lead, in part, to the division of the former Northwest Territories into the present Northwest Territories and Nunavut.

+Federal language

 Language has also been a long-standing issue in Nunavut politics.
 French became an official language, along with English, in 1877.
 Under Official Languages Act, which became law in 2013, and the Inuit Language Protection Act, which became law in 2008, the official languages of the territory are English, French, Inuktitut, and Inuinnaqtun.